-Title Issued Applicable () Impact (i) AASB 9 - Financial Instruments (incorporating AASB 2014-7 and AASB 2014-8) December 2014 1 January 2018 Nil - The objective of this Standard is to improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
-Given the nature of the financial assets of the Shire, it is not anticipated the standard will have any material effect. (ii) AASB 15 Revenue from Contracts with Customers December 2014 1 January 2019 This Standard establishes principles for entities to apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+Title Issued Applicable () Impact (i) AASB 15 Revenue from Contracts with Customers December 2014 1 January 2019 This Standard establishes principles for entities to apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 The effect of this Standard will depend upon the nature of future transactions the Shire has with those third parties it has dealings with.
-It may or may not be significant. (iii) AASB 16 Leases February 2016 1 January 2019 Under AASB 16 there is no longer a distinction between finance and operating leases.
+It may or may not be significant.

+(ii) AASB 16 Leases February 2016 1 January 2019 Under AASB 16 there is no longer a distinction between finance and operating leases.
 Lessees will not bring to account a right-to-use asset and lease liability onto their statement of financial position for all leases.
 Effectively this means the vast majority of operating leases as defined by the current AASB 117 Leases which currently do not impact the statement of financial position will be required to be capitalised on the statement of financial position once AASB16 is adopted.
 Currently, operating lease payments are expensed as incurred.
 This will cease and will be replaced by both depreciation and interest charges.
-Based on the current number of operating leases held by the Shire, the impact is not expected to be significant. (iv) AASB 1058 Income of Not- for-Profit Entities (incorporating AASB 2016-7 and AASB 2016-8) December 2016 1 January 2019 These standards are likely to have a significant impact on the income recognition for NFP's.
+Based on the current number of operating leases held by the Shire, the impact is not expected to be significant. (iii) AASB 1058 Income of Not- for-Profit Entities (incorporating AASB 2016-7 and AASB 2016-8) December 2016 1 January 2019 These standards are likely to have a significant impact on the income recognition for NFP's.
 Key areas for consideration are: • Assets received below fair value; • Transfers received to acquire or construct non-financial assets; • Grants received; • Prepaid rates; • Leases entered into at below market rates; and • Volunteer services.
-(14) (v)